andrepucas/lp2_4XGame_p2_2022/README.md

 The [`InspectorPanel`] is responsible for displaying the clicked [`MapCell`]'s properties.
 It does so by syncing its name, coin and food values, plus the terrain and resources sprites with the clicked cell.
-Furthermore, it enables text components accordingly to the shown resources, to add extra written info.
+It also displays text components accordingly to the shown resources, to add extra visual info.
-This written info is equal for every tile, since the Coin and Food values of resources and terrains are constant.
+This written info is equal for every tile, since the Coin and Food values of resources and terrains don't change.
 The only values that vary are the [`GameTile`]'s totals.

 Merely a "show" type of panel, when the user presses `escape` or clicks away,